Wilson's theorem: Example

 For each of the values of n from 2 to 30, the following table shows the number (n − 1)! and the remainder when (n − 1)! is divided by n.
 (In the notation of modular arithmetic, the remainder when m is divided by n is written m mod n.)

 The background color is blue for prime values of n, gold for composite values.

 Proofs

-The proofs (for prime moduli) below use the fact that the residue classes modulo a prime number are a field—see the article prime field for more details.
-Lagrange's theorem, which states that in any field a polynomial of degree n has at most n roots, is needed for all the proofs.
+As a biconditional (if and only if) statement, the proof has two halves: to show that equality does not hold when $n$ is composite, and to show that it does hold when $n$ is prime.